Skip to main content

 Through-hole via

-This is the most common via type and is a hole drilled through all layers of a PCB.
-It is the simplest via type and is most cost-effective.
-It however takes up more space on your PCB, reducing the space required for components.
+This is the most common via type and consists of a hole drilled through all layers of the circuit board stack-up.
+It is the simplest and most cost-effective option.
+Since it passes through the entire board, a through-hole occupies more routing space and can reduce the available area for component placement.

 Blind via